 “Do more with less…” This little phrase has permeated itself throughout the business world for decades.
 When I first heard this phrase our country was in the throes of the 2008 / 2009 financial crisis and things looked very bleak for our country.
 Businesses were shuttering their doors or reducing headcounts across every single industry.
 However, there was still a job to do for those fortunate enough to have remained employed, and we were all expected to dig deep and figure out a way to get more accomplished with fewer resources.
 We are now nine months into a global pandemic and the parallels between then and now are very evident.
 A glaring truth that remains evident over a decade later is businesses have to remain lean to survive and explore ways to “do more with less.”

 With an ever-increasing list of “to-do’s,” it’s a daily challenge for business professionals to drown out the noise and operate effectively.
 Take some solace in the fact that you’re not alone.
-2020 has been a very trying year, so cut yourself some slack, take a deep breath, and let’s get down to business.
+We’ve recently faced unprecedented challenges, so cut yourself some slack, take a deep breath, and let’s get down to business.
 The key here is work smarter, not harder and utilize your existing resources in the most efficient way possible.